-A vision statement is sometimes called a picture of your company in the future but it’s so much more than that.
-Your vision statement is your inspiration, the framework for all your strategic planning.
+A vision statement is sometimes thought of as a picture of your company in the future, but it’s much more than that.
+When creating a vision statement, you're articulating your hopes and dreams for your business.
+Your vision statement is your inspiration, and it will serve as the framework for all your strategic planning.

 What a Vision Statement Isn't

-Then learn how to use your vision statement to create an action plan that will help you make the vision you have of your business a reality.
+Once you have both your vision statement and your mission statement, then you can start working on connecting those two concepts by creating an action plan.
+This is the detailed, step-by-step plan that that will help you make the vision you have for your business a reality.